-- 1. Entries can be accepted only from member stations of CIRCOM Regional.
-Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations. - 2.
+RULE 1.
+Entries can be accepted only from member stations of CIRCOM Regional.
+Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations.

+RULE 2.
 All entries, when submitted, will need confirmation by the CIRCOM representative (National Coordinator) appointed by the national broadcaster of the regional station making the entry.
-If there is no such representative, approval will be considered by the President of the Prix CIRCOM. - 3.
+If there is no such representative, approval will be considered by the President of the Prix CIRCOM.

+RULE 3.
 Each regional station may enter ONCE in each of the following categories:

-(1) Documentary (2) Music and Arts (3) Minorities in Society (4) Most Original and Innovative (5) Investigative Journalism (6) Entertainment and Drama (7) News Programme.
+(1) Digital Multimedia (2) Documentary (3) Entertainment and Drama (4) Investigative Journalism (5) Minorities in Society (6) Most Original and Innovative (7) Music and Arts.